gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incubating BuildSetup plugin changes

-- `ConvertMaven2Gradle`, `GenerateBuildScript` and `GenerateSettingsScript` have been removed.
-The according logic is now part of the `buildSetup` task which has now the type`SetupBuild` task.
+The `ConvertMaven2Gradle`, `GenerateBuildScript` and `GenerateSettingsScript` classes have been removed.
+The respective logic is now part of the `buildSetup` task which has now the type `SetupBuild`.

-- The plugin creates different set of tasks, with different types and names depending on the build-setup type
+The plugin creates different set of tasks, with different types and names depending on the build-setup type.

-- The `setupWrapper` task is now called `wrapper`.
+The `setupWrapper` task is now called `wrapper`.

 ### Changed task name in incubating ivy-publish plugin

-- For consistency with the maven-publish plugin, the task for generating the ivy.xml file for an IvyPublication has changed.
+For consistency with the maven-publish plugin, the task for generating the ivy.xml file for an IvyPublication has changed.
 This task is now named `generateDescriptorFileFor${publication.name}Publication`.

 ### Default 'status' value of IvyPublication is 'integration' and no longer defaults to 'project.status' (i)

-- In order to continue decoupling the Gradle project model from the Ivy publication model, the 'project.status' value is no longer used when publishing an IvyPublication with the `ivy-publish` plugin.
+In order to continue decoupling the Gradle project model from the Ivy publication model, the '`project.status`' value is no longer used when publishing with the `ivy-publish` plugin.

-- If no status value is set on the `IvyModuleDescriptor` of an `IvyPublication`, then the default ivy status ('integration') will be used.
+If no status value is set on the `IvyModuleDescriptor` of an `IvyPublication`, then the default ivy status ('`integration`') will be used.
-  Previously, 'release' was used, being the default value for 'project.status'.
+Previously, '`release`' was used, being the default value for '`project.status`'.

 ### Major changes to C++ support

 The incubating C++ support in Gradle is undergoing a major update.
 Many existing plugins, tasks, API classes and the DSL have been being given an overhaul.
 It's likely that all but the simplest existing C++ builds will need to be updated to accommodate these changes.

-If you want your existing C++ build to continue working with Gradle, you have 2 options.
+If you want your existing C++ build to continue working with Gradle, you have 2 options:

-- Remain on Gradle 1.6 for the next few releases until the C++ support stabilises, and then perform a single migration.
+1. Remain on Gradle 1.6 for the next few releases until the C++ support stabilises, and then perform a single migration.
-- Keep your build updated for the latest changes, being aware that further changes will be required for subsequent releases.
+2. Keep your build updated for the latest changes, being aware that further changes will be required for subsequent releases.

 ### `ConfigureableReport` renamed to `ConfigurableReport`